 *See both the North and South rim of the Grand Canyon

-*Gain an appreciation of the history and land of the Arizona/ Utah area
+*Gain appreciation of the history and land of the Arizona/ Utah area

 *Drive to California and spend a week with our cousins in Hemet

-* Drive up to Santa Maria and spend a few days with our family friend.
+*Drive up to Santa Maria and spend time with our Granny D.

 Originally we were staying at an Air B&B with another family.
 We mapped out a daily itinerary and realized a few cons in our plan: TOO much drive time in between.
 So we began modifying to stay in more specific locations to cut down on drive time - and everything we read warned against driving after dark unless you know the area.

-Driving from the Grand Canyon to Hemet in one day was a long drive, so I planned the pit stop at the Joshua Tree National Park as a good get out of the car and stretch break.
-The ride was long and scenic and we greatly enjoyed it.
+Driving from the Grand Canyon to Hemet in one day was long, so I planned the pit stop at the Joshua Tree National Park as a good get out of the car stretch break.
+The ride was scenic and we greatly enjoyed it.
 "This Land is Your Land" has a reference to a "ribbon of highway" and wow, there was a perfect example of just that.
 What a beautiful road.
-For much of the ride we watched long trains spanning miles and laughed about the songs on the radio.
+Long trains spanning miles rode across the land and we laughed about the songs on the radio.
 One theme of this trip was "Life is a Highway" and a very scenic drive at that.
-(Yes we sing in the car) But all of these factors helped me to create a blueprint for what I needed from this trip and timing.
+(Yes we sing in the car!)

-We have visited California before, so the places I chose for this trip were considering we’ve seen the Hollywood Stars, San Diego Zoo, and done some of those touristy things.
+We have visited Cali before, so the places I chose for this trip were considering we’ve seen the Hollywood Stars, San Diego Zoo, Griffin Observatory, and some of those touristy things.
 Even though we’d been at La Jolla before I could not miss that.
-I’d go there every day to see the seals on the shore if I was close enough.
+It's free to see the seals on the shore playing in the waves and I'd do that every day if I lived close enough.
 I will share our previous trip itinerary and pros and cons in another blog post.

 You will also see in the itinerary planned “down days”.
 This is the real schedule we followed, but feel free to remove or add down days as your family desires.
 In these areas, there are many things in the vicinity to do if you want to get out and explore!
 Or if you need to add down days,feel free!
 These are merely what worked for us.
 Our down days were intentional so that we could just enjoy the family we were visiting.